HCDigitalScholarship/ds-cookbook/search_tools/README.md

   {% endblock %}
 ```

-Again, you will need to change this a little so it matches what you want to display, which is really an important thing to think about!
+Again, you will need to change this a little so it matches what you want to display, which is a big thing to think about!
 Now we can move on the the actual searching functions.

 ### filtering.py and advanced_search.py

 If you remember from before, our view function called something from `filtering.py`.
-So, let's make a new python file, and call it `filtering.py`.
-We will be basically the same stuff when we are filtering and when we are just doing this initial search, so the view just calls filtering, then filtering calls something in `advanced_search.py`.
+We will be doing basically the same stuff when we are filtering and when we are just doing an initial search, so the view just calls filtering, then filtering calls something in `advanced_search.py` and then some other stuff if additional filtering is involved.
 In fact, we probably want to look at `advanced_search.py` first, so let's do it!

 ```
 from models import *